Madikwe Game Reserve: Vegetation

-Climate and Weather
+Climate and weather

 Madikwe forms part of a semi-arid region on the edge of the Kalahari desert.
 In this region the climate can be broken into the rainy season (October – April) and the dry season (May – September).
 Summers overlap with the rainy season.
 Temperatures are high (32 °C / 90 °F) with cooling thunderstorms common in the late afternoon, evenings are mild (18 °C / 64 °F).
 Winters here are dry, with mild days (21 °C / 70 °F) and chilly nights (3 °C / 37 °F).
 Game viewing is good at all times of the year though most animals tend to congregate around available water sources during the winter.

-Transportation Options

-Federal Air operates charter flights to OR Tambo International Airport from the airstrips in both the north and south of Madikwe.
-The flight takes about 55 minutes.
-Alternatively, the drive from Johannesburg is about 5 hours.